LHYhorion/LVGL_Game_on_ESP32/README.md

-# Plants vs. Zombies Project
+# LVGL Game on ESP32

-This project is based on LVGL and implements a simplified version of Plants vs. Zombies, then ported to the ESP32-S3-BOX-3 development board.
+Developed Several Games Based on LVGL, Currently Including Plants vs. Zombies and Tetris, Ported to ESP32-S3-BOX-3 Development Board

 ## How to use project